chris24036/Projects/README.md

-This repisotry is dedicated to displaying the code that make up my website project for IT202 with professor Vohra.
+This repisotry is dedicated to displaying my projects that showcase my skills in java, web development, and more.